miliracle/url-shortening-service/docs/back-end-approach.md

 2. URL redirection should happen in real-time with minimal latency.
 3. Shortened links should not be guessable (not predictable).

+### Assumptions

+- 100 million URLs are generated per day
+- The service is expected to operate for at least 10 years, resulting in the generation of approximately 360 billion links.

 ## System interface definition

 ### API Endpoint